haroldtreen/haroldtreen.github.io/_posts/2016-07-27-six-months-of-backpacking.md

 There was no exit plan.
 I would leave when I got bored.
 No more pressure.

-In that whole one month period I may have met 2 people who were headed in the direction I wanted to go and I considered leaving to travel with.
-But I didn't.
+In that whole one month period there were two occasions I met people I liked and who were headed in the same direction I wanted to go.
+I considered leaving with them, but it never happened.
 It was surprising to me because I had pictured my entire trip as meeting *amazing* people and travelling around with them.
-Didn't pan out that way.
+What was going on?

 After one month I felt good about the state of all my work.
 I was ready to move on.
 But it was a different pace: